Make your emails accessible to everyone

 • “Read more”

-Instead, write links that make sense on their own:
+Instead, write links that clearly describe their destination or action:

 • “Donate to the initiative today”